okta/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 | All other actions | `/api/v1/`                                                              |  1200 |

 ### Okta API Endpoints and Per-Second Limits
-Two org-wide rate limits are on a per-second basis instead of per minute to prevent brute force attacks:
+Two org-wide rate limits are on a per user, per-second basis to prevent brute force attacks while protecting other users:

 | Action | Okta API Endpoint                           | Per Second Limit |
 |:-------- | :----------------------------------------------------------|-------:|
 | Generate or refresh an OAuth 2.0 token | `/oauth2/v1/token`    |      4 |
 | Authenticate the same user | `/api/v1/authn/`           |      4 |

+### Okta Rate Limits for All Other Endpoints
+Finally, for all endpoints not listed in the tables above, the API rate limit is a combined 10,000 requests per minute.

 ### Okta Home Page Endpoints and Per-Minute Limits